NACE Logo NACE Center Logo

 • Offer a gift for participation—Incentivize survey respondents by offering a small branded item for completing the survey.

 • Focus on collecting data that leads to improvements—Limit questions in the survey to those that collect data that are actionable.
 Avoid collecting data that might be interesting/good to know, but cannot be used to make improvements to your internship program.
 Ask yourself the following question, “If we include this question, will it provide data we can use to make improvements to our internship program?”
-This is essentially an employee satisfaction survey that will not work unless your organization is willing to take action on the feedback delivered through the survey.
-For example, if your organization is unwilling to adjust compensation, then it is meaningless and potentially hurtful to ask about pay levels.
+If the organization is not willing to take action based on the feedback, asking the question is likely meaningless and potentially hurtful.

 • Avoid including double-barreled questions—Double-barreled questions ask two questions in one, so it isn’t clear to the person taking the survey what the answer reflects.
 Is the response answering the first question or the second?
 For example, a question such as “Were your assignments clear to you and related to your school major?” is double-barreled.
-What if the intern’s assignments were not clear, but they were related to his or her major?
+What if the intern’s assignments were not clear, but they were related to the intern’s major?
 To avoid confusion, simply ask the questions separately.

 • Chunk questions into sections with labels—Chunking with labels helps respondents organize their thoughts and retrieve their answers from memory more easily.
 For example, your intern survey might group questions into sections with labels such as: